 For the sake of keeping the explanation simple, lets say our sound (the first of the two) is a pure sine wave at a frequency of 440 Hz.
 That would be an A note, musically – that’s where the term “A440” comes from.
 If you “modulate” the frequency (which just means to change the frequency) to 880 Hz, you’d get an A note that is the next octave up (if you double the frequency of a note, you get that same note an octave higher).
-Another way to modulate/change the A440 into an A880 would be to add a second sound that was also an A440.
-Then add the two 440 frequencies together.
-Basic kids math, yeah?
+This effect doesn’t simply change octaves like that – there are a more complex things happening with the frequencies.
+But it’s sort of based on the same idea.

 How To Make Yourself Sound Like a Dalek